EnvelopSound/Earshot/README.md

 yarn start
 ```

-* Comment the production /webtools route and uncomment the local development /webtools route in ```nginx-rtmp/nginx.conf``` to proxy requests to http://localhost/webtools to the React app running on port 3000.
+* Comment the production /webtools route and uncomment the local development ```/webtools``` route in ```nginx-rtmp/nginx.conf``` to proxy http://localhost/webtools requests to the React app running on port 3000.
 Now you can develop with all the benefits of Webpack hot reloading!

 ### Testing ###

-The ```rtmp-tester``` container spawns the server, uses ffmpeg to stream a 16 channel WAV file via RTMP, and checks for the presence of a DASH manifest file.
+The ```rtmp-tester``` container spawns the nginx transcoder, uses ffmpeg to stream a 16 channel WAV file via RTMP, and checks for the presence of a DASH manifest file.
 To run it:

 ```docker-compose up --build rtmp-tester```